 Here's Brantôme, built on an island by the looks of it, just a ways up the Dronne from Bourdeilles.
 The abbey (here put to good town-hall use by the civic bureaucrats) was founded by Charlemagne in 769 but trashed more than once by the Normans in the 11th century, and rebuilt repeatedly, most awkwardly in the 19th century.
 The cliffs behind the abbey are hollowed out and filled with automobile dealerships, homeless shelters, car parks, whatever.
 It's a sobering sight.

 The abbey has been much "restored", but that's still the oldest bell tower in France, with a Merovingian base and 11th century arches.

 Kristin's poking round in the abbey, looking for more strange stories.
 Here's one -- the city's patron saint, St Sicarius (or Sicaire), is described on most Google-found sites as one of the martyred kids of Herod's Massacre of the Innocents (of biblical fame).
 Wrong.
 Saint Sicarius was not a massacree, he was in fact a massacre-er, one of Herod's goons, but he later repented and became a Christian.
 So that's all right then.
 Like Chuck Colson.

 The patron saint of Brantôme.
 Luckily, worthy Charlemagne, in 769, just happened to be carrying St Sicaire's bones around with him as he was passing through the region, and he left Sicaire here to lend a certain sanctity to his new abbey.
-We Americans can feel right at home with this healthy veneration of self-redeemed hooligans and war criminals.
+We're taught these days to feel right at home with this healthy veneration of self-redeemed hooligans and war criminals.